Private Tour Guide in Israel - Tel Aviv, Jerusalem, Galilee, Dead Sea

 NAZARETH AND GALILEE WITH A PRIVATE ISRAEL TOUR GUIDE

 A private tour guide to Galilee and Nazareth can make this mission very simple, drive to Nazareth to see the largest church in the Middle East - the Church of the Annunciation.
-Then proceed to Capernaum to see the world's first church, the amazing Jewish synagogue from the 6th century, Mount Beatitudes, then to Tabcha to learn about the miracle when Jesus fed 5000 people, swim in the Sea of Galilee, and be baptized in the same place where Jesus was baptized by John the baptist!
+Then proceed to Capernaum to see the world's first church, the amazing Jewish synagogue from the 6th century, Mount Beatitudes, then to Tabcha to learn about the miracle when Jesus fed 5000 people, swim in the Sea of Galilee, and was baptized in the same place where Jesus was baptized by John the baptist!
 Finish the north Israel tour with a glass of wine on the shores of the Sea of Galilee.

 TRAVEL TO THE GOLAN HEIGHTS WITH YOUR TOUR GUIDE